 Transformer fires are predominantly mineral oil fires which can occur at any time, but the threat increases with the overloading and ageing of transformers.
 Most major utilities anticipate more than one fire incident per year in present operating conditions.
 At their worst, transformer fires have caused loss of life and significant damage to the surrounding environment.
 From fire safety perspective, ester oil is almost two times safer than mineral oil.
 With over two million installations of ester oil distribution transformers worldwide, zero fire incidents have been reported, reducing the need for fire mitigation measures including deluge systems and clearance spaces.
-In absolute terms, total cost of fire for ester oil distribution transformer is approximately 20% less than mineral oil transformer.
+In absolute terms, total cost of damage resulting from ester oil based distribution transformer fire is approximately 20% less than from mineral oil transformer fire considering the repair costs and damage to the surroundings.
 Temperature of mineral oil rises with transformer loading, leading to thermal degradation of insulation system, posing a potent fire hazard.
 As per IEC standard 61100, ester oil is classified as ‘K fire hazard class’ dielectric insulating fluid.
 Consequently, even if a distribution transformer catches fire, ester oil having a fire point ≥ 300°C and low calorific value would get extinguished soon.

 Unlike mineral oil, ester oil is biodegradable when exposed to environment as per OECD 301 (Organization for Economic Co-operation and Development).
 In case of a transformer failure, natural habitat in the surroundings would not be contaminated by the spill out because of its non-toxic nature.
 Due to environment friendly nature of ester oil, spill mitigation and cleanup procedures are comparatively less costly.
 Also, ester oil combustion emits fewer toxic greenhouses gases compared to mineral oil fire which produces carbon, nitrogen, and sulfur oxides as a byproduct.